What exactly is “property & casualty” business insurance?

 What is workers’ compensation coverage?

-An employee can only receive benefits if their injury relates to their job.
-Workers’ comp insurance would cover injuries caused by demanding physical labor, dangerous or wet conditions, or being exposed to hazardous chemicals or fumes.
+An employee only receives benefits if their injury relates to their job.
+Workers’ comp insurance covers injuries caused by demanding physical labor, dangerous or wet conditions, or being exposed to hazardous chemicals or fumes.

-What this means is that it doesn’t matter if you or your employer’s carelessness caused the injury, or who is at fault.
-All that matters is that the injury or sickness arose within the scope of their employment.
+Keep in mind that in nearly every state, workers’ compensation is on a no-fault system.
+This means that it doesn’t matter if your or your employer’s carelessness causes the injury or who is at fault.
+What matters is if the injury or sickness happened while the employee was working.

-If an employee isn’t acting within the scope of their employment and becomes injured, such as riding a motorcycle, workers’ compensation insurance won’t cover them.
+If an employee is injured while not doing work responsibilities, like while riding a motorcycle, workers’ compensation insurance won’t cover them.

 What is business interruption coverage?

-A business income policy can help pay bills and cover costs if your business has to close temporarily due to a catastrophic event, like a fire.
+A business income policy helps pay bills and covers costs if your business has to close temporarily due to a catastrophic event, like a fire.
 In the event of a disaster that closes your business temporarily, business income coverage would reimburse you for the net income that would have been earned if the event never happened.

 Also, expenses needed to rebuild and restore operations may be covered as well.